punishthecode/My-Todo/README.md

 - Auth0 for authentication
 - Yarn for package management
 - Vitest for unit testing
-- Vitest --ui for unit testing
+- Vitest --ui for code coverage and testing report
 - Netlify for deployment
 - Material-UI for UI components